A six-functor formalism for quasi-coherent sheaves and stratifications on rigid-analytic varieties: Introduction

 \section{Introduction}

-The purpose of this paper is to produce a six-functor formalism for quasi-coherent sheaves and analytic crystals or $\wideparen{\mathcal{D}}$-modules on derived rigid-analytic varieties.
+The purpose of this article is to produce a six-functor formalism for quasi-coherent sheaves and analytic stratifications or $\wideparen{\mathcal{D}}$-modules on derived rigid-analytic varieties.

-The idea of a \emph{six-functor formalism} is that we start with some ($\infty$-)category $\mathcal{C}$ of geometric objects $X$, admitting all fiber products, and associate to each $X \in \mathcal{C}$ a closed symmetric monoidal ($\infty$-)category $(Q(X), \otimes)$ in a manner which satisfies an enormous number of functorial properties.
-That is, to each morphism $f$ of $\mathcal{C}$ we associate a \emph{pullback} and a \emph{pushforwards} functor, and for morphisms in a certain special class $E$ we associate a \emph{compactly supported pushforwards} and an \emph{exceptional pullback}.
+The idea of a \emph{six-functor formalism} is that we start with some ($\infty$-)category $\mathscr{C}$ of geometric objects $X$, admitting all fiber products, and associate to each $X \in \mathscr{C}$ a closed symmetric monoidal ($\infty$-)category $(Q(X), \otimes)$ in a manner which satisfies an enormous number of functorial properties.
+That is, to each morphism $f$ of $\mathscr{C}$ we associate a \emph{pullback} and a \emph{pushforwards} functor, and for morphisms in a certain special class $E$ we associate a \emph{compactly supported pushforwards} and an \emph{exceptional pullback}.
 These assignments should all be compatible with composition, and satisfy the \emph{base-change} and \emph{projection} formulas\footnote{For a more detailed exposition we direct the reader to \S\ref{subsec:sixf1} and \cite{mann_p-adic_2022,ScholzeSixFunctors}.}.
 The idea of the ``yoga of the six operations" was initiated by Grothendieck in his study of the functorial properties of $\ell$-adic cohomology.
-Besides Grothendieck, the yoga of the six operations also found early adopters in the theory of $\mathcal{D}$-modules on smooth schemes over algebraically-closed fields of characteristic $0$, and complex-analytic varieties, in the work of Bernstein \cite{BernsteinDmodules} and Mebkhout \cite{MebkhoutSixOperations}, and Kashiwara--Schapira \cite{SheavesOnManifolds}, respectively\footnote{I am probably missing more important references here, and I would like to learn more about the history of the six operations in $\mathcal{D}$-module theory.}.
-Without much explanation, I will say that in these approaches one cuts down the category of coherent $\mathcal{D}$-modules, to obtain the category of \emph{holonomic $\mathcal{D}$-modules}, which is stable under the six operations, and which still contains all vector bundles with connection.\footnote{One extremely remarkable feature of this, is the compatibility of the six operations on regular holonomic $\mathcal{D}$-modules with the six operations on perverse sheaves under the Riemann--Hilbert correspondence.}
+Besides Grothendieck, the yoga of the six operations also found early adopters in the theory of $\mathcal{D}$-modules on smooth schemes over algebraically-closed fields of characteristic $0$, and complex-analytic varieties, in the work of Bernstein \cite{BernsteinDmodules} and Mebkhout \cite{MebkhoutSixOperations}, and Kashiwara--Schapira \cite{SheavesOnManifolds}, respectively.
+Without much explanation, I will say that in these approaches one cuts down the category of coherent $\mathcal{D}$-modules, to obtain the category of \emph{holonomic $\mathcal{D}$-modules}, which is stable under the six operations, and which still contains all vector bundles with connection.